 “I’d never been out of the country before.
 I’m a full-blown Indiana kid and Josie’s the same way.
 Once we stepped foot on the plane, everyone was already speaking French.
 The food was weird, I couldn’t read nothing and I wasn’t ready for it at all.
 Josie ended up getting sick from the food, actually.
 She didn’t eat nothing but toast the first couple days in France.
 But anyway, we flew ten hours straight to Paris and hopped in a tiny rental car to drive another five to the track.
 It being my first time in a rental car though, I was flying down these tiny roads hardly noticing these flashes going off throughout the drive.
 Back home I ended up getting a bunch of tickets in the mail for speeding.”

-“Did you have to pay it in Euros?
-Or whatever the French currency is?”
+“Did you actually have to pay them?”
 I asked.

-“I’m gonna be honest, I didn’t even pay them,” Alex laughed.
+“I’m gonna be honest, I didn’t spend a dime,” Alex laughed.